tardis-sn/tardis/docs/contributing/development/continuous_integration.rst

 Release pipeline
 ================

-Publishes a new release of TARDIS every SUNDAY at 00:00 UTC.
+Publishes a new release of TARDIS every Sunday at 00:00 UTC.

 TARDIS Carsus Compatibility Check